isolver/ioHub/README.md

       each device, what the level of expected accuracy and precision should be, and what (if any) tests have been done to date to validate the time base corrections.
-5. Common Data Stream / Event Access and Data Types, regardless of device.
+3.*Common Data Stream / Event Access and Data Types*, regardless of device.
    The ioHub, while normalizing the time stamps of all input events to a common experiment / application level timebase, also provides the convenience of a single interface to device data, and common device sample and event definition standards.
 Furthermore devices within the same device category will have their sample data and events mapped to a single set of vendor independent structures as much as possible.
-6. Low overhead Design.
-The ioHub runs as a seperate process from your application, while at the same time doing work that your application once needed spend CPU time on and perhaps dead I/O blocking time on (depending on your application design of course).
+4. *Low Overhead Design.* The ioHub runs as a seperate process from your application, while at the same time doing work that your application once needed spend CPU time on and perhaps dead I/O blocking time on (depending on your application design of course).
 The ioHub allows